Topology-Aware Loss for Aorta and Great Vessel Segmentation in Computed Tomography Images

-On the other hand, some other datasets, for example the ones focusing on segmenting one organ, may not require this simultaneous modeling, and thus, the use of just a shape-aware loss function may be sufficient.
-Second, the amount of training samples was kept as small since the use of such loss functions as a regularization technique in training is known to be more effective when the annotated data is limited, which is indeed very typical for various medical image segmentation tasks.
+On the other hand, some other datasets, for example the ones focusing on segmenting one object (e.g., one organ in a CT image), may not require this simultaneous modeling, and thus, the use of just a shape-aware loss function may be sufficient.
+Additionally, the amount of training samples was kept as small since the use of such loss functions as a regularization technique in training is known to be more effective when the annotated data is limited, which is indeed very typical for various medical image segmentation tasks.
 In this work, we used the topological dissimilarity between the ground truth and the prediction to define the weight of an image in the loss function.
 In other words, we used the same dissimilarity metric to penalize every pixel in the same image, regardless of whether they were correctly or incorrectly predicted.
 One future research direction is to reflect the dissimilarity only to false negative and false positive pixels, and possibly with different extents.